Work Phrasal Verbs in English: Learn 10 Useful Expressions for the Workplace

 - Our company is taking on some new staff at the moment.
 Do you want to apply for work?

-- We are thinking about taking on someone to look after our grandmother.
+- We are thinking about taking on someone to care for our grandmother.
 She could use some help in the house.

 Take over